Chipotle Black Bean Burgers

 - 2/3 cups breadcrumbs

-- Other suggested toppings: Burger buns, lettuce, tomatoes, quick pickled onions (recipe here), avocado
+- For serving: Burger buns, lettuce, tomatoes, quick pickled onions (recipe here), avocado

 - 1/3 cup vegan mayonnaise